briankimstudio/awesome-drug-response-prediction/README.md

 # Challenges

-Currently, there are two major challenges regarding training data: Volume and low ratio of samples to features (LRSF)
+Currently, there are two major challenges regarding training data: 1) Volume, 2) low ratio of samples to features (LRSF), and 3) Difference between _in vitro_ and _in vivo_.

 ## 1. Volume of data